ppetrovtv/pine_script_docs/source/language/Operators.rst

 +--------+---------------------------------+

 Comparison operations are binary.
-The result is determined by the type of operands.
+The result is determined by the type of the operands.
 If at least one of these operands has a *series* type, then the type of the result will also be *series* (a series of logical values).
 If both operands have a numerical type, then the result will be of the logical type *bool*.